Feedback Print Email

 How can my community fund its affordable housing efforts?

 With limited federal dollars available for housing and growing shortfalls in state and municipal budgets, most communities have to get creative.
-Many communities pull funding together from a variety of sources, finding private and non-profit partners to stretch the resources they have to make them go further:
+Many communities pull funding together from a variety of sources, finding private and non-profit partners to leverage their resources and make them go further.
+Listed below are several ways your community can fund affordable housing:

 Click here to view a list of resources providing more information on the Consolidated Plan.

 The largest source of federal funding for new development of affordable homes is actually provided not by HUD but through the Low-Income Housing Tax Credit administered by the Internal Revenue Service as part of the tax code.
 There are two types of Low-Income Housing Tax Credits: 9 percent and 4 percent credits.
-In most states, competition for 9 percent credits is already fierce.
-However, more could be done to draw down 4 percent Low-Income Housing Tax Credits.
+In most states, competition for 9 percent credits has traditionally been very heavy, however the economic downturn has limited the market for tax credits and has hurt developers' existing and proposed projects.
+The 4 percent credit is noncompetitive, and more could be done to draw down these credits.
 Click here to leave this section and learn more about expanding usage of 4 percent Low-Income Housing Tax Credits.

 Crawford Square